FAQs

 Which NHS Trusts will be considered by the Inquiry?

-Who will be working on the Inquiry?
+Who is working on the Inquiry?

 What does the Inquiry hope to achieve?

-When will the Inquiry publish its final report?
+When will the Inquiry publish its reports?

 Will the Inquiry supply funding for legal representation?